 Just after Molly was born, I bought my first life insurance policy.
 Later that year, Lauren bought one, too.
 Here, I’ll share with you what it was like and what you can expect if you want to buy life insurance online or through an agent.

 Before we get started, there are many different types of life insurance, but for 90 percent of you the only one I recommend is term life insurance.
 It’s the cheapest and most straightforward kind of life insurance.
-Term life insurance works just like other types of insurance — you pay an annual premium that’s fixed for a set number of years and, in the event you die, the insurer pays out a benefit.
+Term life insurance works just like other types of insurance — you pay an annual premium that’s fixed for a set number of years and, in the event of your death, the insurer pays out a benefit.
 Other kinds, such as whole life, double as investments that let you keep and borrow against your premiums.
-These whole life policies sound attractive but are actually more costly for most people.
+Whole life premiums sound great, but are actually more costly for most people.

 How to buy term life insurance